uds-lsv/human/README.md

 ## Setup

 Write your custom annotation protocol into protocol.json.
-Refer to the wiki for documentation on how to do this and see our example protocols for inspiration.
+Refer to the [wiki](https://github.com/uds-lsv/human/wiki) for documentation on how to do this and see our example protocols (under `/examples`) for inspiration.

 Then customize the variables inside of settings.json e.g.: